-A decade ago Bombardier was a byword for corporate near-death — overextended, debt-laden, forced to sell off its train and commercial-jet businesses to survive.
-It ended 2025 having declared its turnaround complete, and the numbers back the claim: revenue of US$9.55 billion, up 10 percent; adjusted EBITDA up 15 percent to about US$1.56 billion; more than US$400 million of debt repaid; and a leverage ratio cut from 2.9 times earnings to 1.9.
-The company delivered 157 aircraft and finished the year with a backlog of US$17.5 billion — up US$3.1 billion, a 22 percent jump, and its highest in a decade after a single new customer placed a 50-aircraft order.
-On a unit book-to-bill of 1.4, demand is now running ahead of what Bombardier can build.
+Bolt a radar the size of a canoe to the spine of an executive jet and you have changed what the aircraft is for.
+That, more or less, is the manoeuvre behind Bombardier’s revival.
+A decade ago the Montreal planemaker was a byword for corporate near-death, overextended and debt-laden, selling off its train and commercial-jet businesses to stay alive.
+It closed 2025 declaring the turnaround complete, and the ledger backs the claim: revenue of US$9.55 billion, up 10 per cent; adjusted EBITDA up 15 per cent to about US$1.56 billion; leverage cut from 2.9 times earnings to 1.9.
+It delivered 157 aircraft and ended the year with a US$17.5 billion backlog, up 22 per cent and its largest in a decade, after a single customer ordered 50 jets.
+Demand is now running ahead of what the factory can build.

-That is a business-recovery story.
+That is the recovery story.
 The more interesting one is what is pulling it forward.

 The defence pivot

-Bombardier’s fastest-growing segment is defence — specifically, military-configured versions of its business jets, used for intelligence, surveillance and reconnaissance, VIP transport, maritime patrol and command-and-control.
-This revenue has more than doubled, from around US$1 billion in 2020 to US$2.4 billion in 2024, and in 2025 the defence business surpassed US$1 billion with 16 deliveries.
-The logic is straightforward once you see it: a business jet adapted for a military mission can be procured far faster and more flexibly than a purpose-built military aircraft, and as NATO members expand and upgrade fleets, that speed is exactly what they want.
+Bombardier’s fastest-growing segment is defence: military-configured versions of its business jets, kitted out for intelligence, surveillance and reconnaissance, maritime patrol, command-and-control and head-of-state transport.
+In 2025 the defence unit passed US$1 billion in revenue, a target the company had set for 2030 and hit five years early.
+The logic is plain once you see it.
+A business jet adapted for a military mission can be bought and fielded far faster, and far more cheaply, than a purpose-built military aircraft, and as NATO members expand and re-equip, that speed is exactly what they are short of.

-The clearest signal of where this leads came in June 2025, when Bombardier and Sweden’s Saab signed a joint declaration of intent regarding the sale of Saab’s GlobalEye early-warning aircraft — built on a Bombardier Global platform — to France.
-A Canadian airframe, Swedish radar and mission systems, a French buyer: a defence export of real significance, and a template for how Bombardier turns civilian aircraft into strategic assets.
+The clearest signal of where this leads came at the Paris Air Show in June 2025, when France declared its intent to buy Saab’s GlobalEye early-warning aircraft, a Swedish radar-and-mission suite mounted on a Bombardier Global 6500 airframe.
+By December the deal was firm: two aircraft, roughly US$1.3 billion, with deliveries running from 2029 to 2032 and an option for two more.
+A Canadian airframe, Swedish sensors, a French buyer replacing an aging AWACS fleet, is a defence export of real weight, and a template for how Bombardier turns a civilian jet into a strategic asset.

 The Quebec anchor

-Strip away the defence narrative and Bombardier is still one of the load-bearing columns of the Canadian industrial economy.
-It accounts for roughly a quarter of Canada’s aerospace manufacturing output.
-Quebec’s aircraft exports reached C$11.2 billion in 2024, close to a tenth of the province’s export value, and the company’s projected manufacturing over the second half of the decade is estimated to contribute tens of billions in GDP and support tens of thousands of jobs a year.
-Its Montreal supply chain — Pratt & Whitney Canada, CAE, hundreds of small and mid-sized suppliers — is among the most sophisticated manufacturing ecosystems the country has.
+Strip the defence narrative away and Bombardier is still one of the load-bearing columns of Canadian industry.
+It accounts for roughly a quarter of the country’s aerospace manufacturing output.
+Quebec’s aircraft exports reached C$11.2 billion in 2024, close to a tenth of the province’s export value, and the company’s planned production over the second half of the decade is projected to add tens of billions to GDP and support tens of thousands of jobs a year.
+Its Montreal supply chain, Pratt & Whitney Canada, CAE, and hundreds of small and mid-sized machine shops, is among the most sophisticated manufacturing networks Canada has.
 When people talk about Canadian advanced manufacturing as something worth protecting, this cluster is a large part of what they mean.

 Reading list